Program Description

 This is the WAY: Watershed Forestry Program Riparian Forest Buffer Funding Information

-5. Applications are accepted on a rolling basis until funds are exceeded.
-The cutoff date for application consideration for the fall 2025 planting season is September 15, 2025.
+- Applications are accepted on a rolling basis until funds are exceeded.
+The cutoff date for application consideration is October 15, 2027.

-7. All plantings will be subject to an annual on-site review by WAY Riparian Rangers to ensure planting survival and address maintenance concerns for the duration of the grant term.
-All projects will be offered the opportunity to join the Riparian Ranger program for maintenance support for up to 6 years.
+- All plantings will be subject to an annual on-site review by WAY to ensure planting survival and address maintenance concerns for the duration of the grant term.
+All projects will be offered the opportunity to join the Riparian Ranger program for maintenance support for up to six (6) years.

 Project Guidelines